Carl-Maxwell/maze_solver/readme.md

-This is a simple pathfinding project
+This is a maze generator and solver.

-it is complete as an exercise but not super friendly to use.

-to see it in action do
+To see it in action do

 ```bash
 ruby lib/maze_solver.rb